ChunkWorks/.github/profile/README.md

-# Welcome to TangleHUB! 👋
+# Welcome to Chunk Works! 👋
+Chunk Works is the data continuity company.
+Our software protects business continuity by ensuring that companies always have access to their data, which is critical in the modern data economy.
-TangleHUB is a collection of useful software for IOTA!
-It is the organization behind the software of PIPE.
+It is the company behind the software QuSec.

-# What is PIPE?
+# What is QuSec?
-PIPE offers decentralized data storage and transfer with a focus on user experience.
-It solves the problem of how to store and transfer any amount of data immutably and decentralized in a user friendly way. 💫
+QuSec® is the innovative data continuity platform that simplifies data security, reduces costs, and keeps you in control of your data—now and in the future.. 💫

-# How do I use it?
+# How do I obtain it?
-You can view more information at our website: [tanglehub.eu](https://tanglehub.eu/) 🌐 You can also browse our variows [reposities](https://github.com/orgs/Tanglehub/repositories)!
+You can view more information at our website: [www.chunkworks.net](https://chunkworks.net/) 🌐 Or get in touch with our team or send a email to info@chunkworks.net